wimgielis/PythonScript_NotepadPlusPlus/README.md

 - UnindentText.py (alt-shift-i):
 The selected text is unindented.
 We remove 4 spaces from the beginning of every non-empty line.

+- SelectLastCharacter (alt-b):
+For the selected text, select each time after the last character (not the EOL character).
+Adding text to lines with variable lenghts becomes easy.

 - CleanUpSpaces.py (alt-p):
 The selected text is trimmed for the trailing whitespace.
 Then we convert leading tabs to 4 spaces.
 Lastly, multiples of 3 spaces are converted to the same multiple of 4 spaces.